mitwelten/iot-dashboard-poc/Leaflet/README.md

+# Leaflet PoC
-# Leaflet.js with SwissTopo tiles and KML data
+Leaflet.js with SwissTopo tiles and KML data

 ## Tool
 * To create new KML content, use the geo.admin drawing tool, e.g.